-Indicators for All Early Education Programs Infant-Toddler Supplemental Indicators Kindergarten Supplementa 2.2.a.
-Each child is treated with warmth, care, and respect, regardless of socioeconomic, racial, or cultural background, gender, ability or appearance. mant roddier Supplemental maleators Tandergarten Supplemental indicators 2.2.b.
+Indicators for All Early Education Programs Infant-Toddler Supplemental Indicators Kindergarten Supplemental Indicators 2.2.a.
+Each child is treated with warmth, care, and respect, regardless of socioeconomic, racial, or cultural background, gender, ability or appearance.
+2.2.b.
 Desired behaviors are stated and modeled and opportunities are provided for children to act in age, and individually-appropriate ways that include: playing; assuming responsibility for carrying out routines; exhibiting helpful behavior; helping to develop and follow rules for the care and safety of self, others and materials; getting along with others; making friends; and being courteous.
 IT 2.2.b.
 Expectations for children's behavior are realistic for the ages of the children present (e.g., infants and toddlers are not expected to share materials or apologize).
-K 2.2.b.
-Children are encouraged to assume age appropriate responsibilities such as pet care, line leader, etc. 2.2c.
+2.2.c.
 Daily program routines and experiences are implemented in a manner that helps prevent behavior problems from occurring, but are not so rigid as to be controlling.
 Consideration is given to length of activity, adequacy of materials, room arrangement, age, developmental levels, numbers of children, and freedom of movement during activities.
 IT 2.2.c.
 Enough materials, including multiples of the same items are available, and there is ample floor space for children to avoid issues of competition or crowding.
 2.2.d.
 Personnel respond to children's needs both quickly and in a way that appropriately provides comfort or assistance as needed.
 Teachers' responses are predictable, consistent and fair.

 2.2.e.
 Children are assisted in negotiating disagreements among themselves in ways appropriate to their age and ability, but conflicts are not solved for them.
 Conflicts between children are seen as opportunities for learning skills such as negotiating, stating the problem and compromising.
 IT 2.2.e.
 Distraction and redirection are used appropriately as a primary source of conflict resolution.
 2.2.f.
 The routines and experiences of the daily program are implemented so children have many opportunities to make choices and take on leadership roles in conducting the activities.
 Positive guidance helps lead these choices.
 2.2.g.
 Regard for others, self-regulation and positive social interactions are demonstrated and encouraged by the adults present.

-Indicators for All Early Education Programs Infant-Toddler Supplemental Indicators Kindergarten Supplemental Indicators 2.2.h.
+2.2.h.
 Adults facilitate social relationships between and among children, including children with special needs, during play and other learning experiences.
 2.2.i.
 Children are comfortable and supported in expressing their ideas and opinions.
+2.2.j.
 Clear, consistent, and age appropriate rules and expectations are set, understood, and consistently enforced using positive reinforcement and logical or naturally occurring consequences.
 2.2.k.
 Techniques that foster children's confidence in their communication skills are used and may include: creating a relaxed, non-threatening climate for inquiry; providing sufficient wait time before expecting children to respond; using an open response system; providing an environment that allows and encourages children to take risks in making comments; restating to gain insight into a child's response; extending children's responses; and providing supportive feedback.